 This is answered best in what you would like to experience in Alaska.
 Each month offers a unique experience for a Fly Fishing Float Trip in Alaska.
-Some months will be better for Salmon fishing while other will be better for Rainbow, Dollies, Grayling and Pike.
+Some months will be better for Salmon fishing while other will be better for trophy Rainbow, Char, Grayling and Pike.
 There are all 5 species of Pacific Salmon available to our fly fishermen.
-The Alagnak and Copper River have a unique and different schedule for the return of these salmon.
 We will put you on the river that offers exactly what you would like to experience while fishing or floating these beautiful Alaskan Rivers

 Our floats Alaska fishing and float trips average 35 to 45 miles long.
 Longer and shorter trips may be arranged.
-You will need 5-7 days to complete most of the Iliamna Region rivers comfortly.
-Longer float trips may be arrange
+You will need 5-7 days to complete most of the Iliamna Region rivers comfortably.
+Longer float trips may be arranged.

-There are many bears on the Alagnak and Copper Rivers where we fish.
+There are bears on the rivers where we fish.

 The best protection from these bears is proper planning of your food and